How Investors Can Grab Better Returns for Finance Using the Zacks ESP Screener

 With this in mind, the Expected Surprise Prediction compares the Most Accurate Estimate (being the most recent) against the overall Zacks Consensus Estimate.
 The percentage difference provides the ESP figure.
 The system also utilizes our core Zacks Rank to provide a stronger system for identifying stocks that might beat their next quarterly earnings estimate and possibly see the stock price climb.

-Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Canadian Imperial Bank (CM) earns a #2 (Buy) right now and its Most Accurate Estimate sits at $2.31 a share, just 10 days from its upcoming earnings release on May 27, 2021.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Toronto-Dominion Bank (TD) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $1.37 a share eight days away from its upcoming earnings release on May 27, 2021.

-CM has an Earnings ESP figure of 4.17%, which, as explained above, is calculated by taking the percentage difference between the $2.31 Most Accurate Estimate and the Zacks Consensus Estimate of $2.22.
-Canadian Imperial Bank is one of just a large database of stocks with positive ESPs.
+TD has an Earnings ESP figure of 1.24%, which, as explained above, is calculated by taking the percentage difference between the $1.37 Most Accurate Estimate and the Zacks Consensus Estimate of $1.35.
+Toronto-Dominion Bank is one of just a large database of stocks with positive ESPs.
 These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported